CoviD-19: Business Support

 Help for the self employed – Self Employed Income Support Scheme SEISS

 The Chancellor has announced a support package for the self-employed.
 Eligible self-employed individuals will receive a cash grant worth 80% of their average monthly trading profit over the last three years, up to a maximum of £2,500 per month, through the Self-Employed Income Support Scheme.
 The scheme is open to those with a trading profit of less than £50,000 in 2018-19 or an average trading profit of less than £50,000 over the past three tax years and more than half of your income must come from self employment.
 Government guidance on claiming a grant through Self Employment Income Support Scheme (SEISS) updated 14 April 2020.
 The deadline for making a claim for the first SEISS grant is the 13 July.
 We have provided more details on our SEISS webpage.

 Update 12 June 2020.
 The Government has confirmed that a second and final grant can be claimed under SEISS.
 The second taxable grant, worth 70% of the eligible self employed person’s average monthly trading profit and capped at £6,570 in total, will be paid in a single instalment covering June, July and August.
 The same eligibility criteria apply to the second grant, as they did to the first and claimants will have to confirm that their business has been adversely affected on or after 14 July 2020.
-Claims can be made in August.
+Claims can be made from 17 August.
 Individuals do not have to have claimed for the first grant in order to claim for the second.
-The online service for the second and final grant is not yet available.
+The online service for the second and final grant is now available.

 The government has updated its guidance regarding SEISS to provide further information about the extension to the scheme.

 Help with your mortgage repayments